 Jennifer Rosendin is a Director at Intensity with expertise in valuation of intellectual property, economic and financial modeling, and statistical analyses.
 Ms. Rosendin applies her expertise in conducting rigorous analyses to high-stakes commercial litigation and to assisting clients in evaluating complex business decisions.
 Ms. Rosendin performs analyses that include the following:

 - Lost profits

 - Unjust enrichment

 - Labor and employment

 Examples of Ms. Rosendin’s work include the following projects:

 | Evaluation of the commercial success of patented technology pertaining to pharmaceutical products for patients with ocular hypertension or glaucoma.
-Conducted evaluation of commercial success including analysis of relevant markets, market shares, economic profitability, a nexus between the patented technology and product sales, promotional expenditures, and price discounting.
+Conducted evaluation of commercial success, including analysis of relevant markets, market shares, economic profitability, nexus between the patented technology and product sales, promotional expenditures, and price discounting.

 Ms. Rosendin earned her M.A. in Development Economics from the University of California, San Diego, and her B.A. in International Relations from the University of California, Berkeley.